Fact sheet: Sequestration—sediments

 Implementation of the technology

-Locations with significant erosive forces, or amendments with low bulk density, may require covering with clean fill to prevent loss or resuspension of the amendments.
+• In locations with significant erosive forces or when using amendments with low bulk density, amendments may need to be covered with clean fill to prevent loss or resuspension of the amendments.

 Materials and Storage

-Materials stored on-site consist of desired amendments, which may include activated carbon, cement, kiln dust, lime, organic clays, and nutrients, such as apatite.
-Amendments should be stored in a sealed container, according to the manufacturer’s recommendations.
-Care should be taken to prevent loss due to dust and contact with precipitation.
+Selected amendments are stored on-site and may include activated carbon, cement, kiln dust, lime, organic clay and nutrients such as apatite (a mineral composed of calcium phosphate), zeolite (an aluminosilicate mineral) and sepiolite (a mineral composed of magnesium silicate).
+Amendments should be stored in sealed containers and according to the manufacturer’s recommendations.
+Measures must be taken to avoid losses due to dust or contact with precipitation.

 Waste and Discharge

-Little waste is involved in sequestration projects, and may be limited to typical construction waste (small amounts of lubricant and used containers), amendment containment, and spent sorbent pads.
-Discharge may include suspended amendments in the water column or release and resuspension of residual contaminants during mixing-in of amendments.
-To prevent discharge and dusting, all amendment stockpiles should be covered, and to the extent possible, amendments should be added to sediments in the dry.
+Little waste is involved in sequestration projects and may be limited to typical construction waste (small amounts of lubricant and used containers), amendment containment, and spent sorbent pads.
+Discharge may include suspended amendments in the water column or release and resuspension of residual contaminants during the mixing-in of amendments.
+To prevent discharge and dusting, all amendments stored on-site must be covered and, to the extent possible, should be added to sediments in a dried area.
+Excess amendments may be returned to suppliers or disposed of in a manner acceptable to the local regulatory authority.

 Recommended analyses for detailed characterization